simplefractal/learnathon-neural-networks/readme.md

 * Geoffrey Hinton is godfather of deeplearning
 * we wanna be able to mimic the human brain(most powerful for learning)

+## HOW DO NEURAL NETWORKS LEARN

+* can learn using hard coded conditions
+* for machine to determine between a cat and dog consider the following
+- to be determined as cat, look for whiskers, look for certain shape, look for pointy ears
+- to be determined as dog, look for sloppy ears, drool, barking

 ## LAYERS

 a basic neural network consists of three or more layers